Custody Battle Tips for Mothers Every Mom Should Know

 - The family law judge has likely not read all of the paperwork on the case days or weeks in advance.
 He or she also likely does not know your case's facts cold.
 Unfortunately, a family law judge may sometimes learn your case very close to hearing or even during its presentation.

 - Not every family law judge will have the same level of family law experience, knowledge, temperament or patience.
 Remember that a judge is elected or appointed to the bench.
-They don’t go through years of family law judge training before they become family law judges.
+They don't go through years of family law judge training before they become family law judges.
 Many of the experienced ones learned on the job or used to practice family law.
 Some of them may have never practiced family law a day in their career as a lawyer.
-Fortunately, in Orange County, we are blessed with some very intelligent judges.

 - The judge has likely asked your attorney and that of the other parent to give a time estimate for the hearing.
 Most judges expect the lawyers to stick to that time frame.
 Some judge are more flexible than others.
 That means the judge may impose time limitations on the hearing's duration.